visionect/c720p/README.md

 Acer c720p + Ubuntu 14.04 guide
 ===============================

+This guide has been created for owners of Acer C720P Chromebook that would like to replace ChromeOS with native Ubuntu 14.04.
+It should help you with installation and enabling full hardware support for touch pad and touch panel.

 *DISCLAIMER: This guide has been built for internal use with a fresh 14.04 LTS 64bit Ubuntu and Acer C720P (with touchscreen).
 While we're [good developers](http://www.visionect.com), we are no Linux kernel developers, Ubuntu maintainers or Acer support line.
-This guide has been built using the STFW method ([risky](http://en.wiktionary.org/wiki/STFW)) and following this guide will obliterate ChromeOS and void your warranty (you will be opening your laptop).*
+This guide has been built using the STFW method ([risky](http://en.wiktionary.org/wiki/STFW)) and following this guide will obliterate ChromeOS and void your warranty (you will be opening your laptop).
+You need to have some computing experience - if you don't, find someone who does.*

 1. First step:
 --------------